 The number of hours spent in the classroom by HEC MIF graduates significantly exceeds the international standards.
-Around half of that time will be spent in front of world class researchers, teaching you state of the art knowledge.
-The other half will be spent in front of top notch practitioners.
+Around half of that time will be spent in front of world class researchers, teaching you state-of-the-art knowledge.
+The other half will be spent in front of top-notch practitioners.
 The latter is one of many ways in which the learning experience at HEC Paris is different.
 The reason why we feel it is important to complement theoretical teaching by top researchers with practitioners lectures is that we have learned it is giving our graduates a small "extra edge" compared to graduates of other institutions.
-The more competitive the environment you are in, the more important is having this extra edge.
+The more competitive the environment you are in, the more important having this extra edge is.

 Who your peers are matters: for the quality of your learning experience, for the perception by potential employers and for the value of your network after you graduate.
 This is why academic performance is at the top of our admission criteria.
 But academic performance is not enough: smart, ambitious individuals will underperform if they do not cooperate.
 We strongly emphasize group cohesion and encourage it any way we can.
 For instance: